-Certified Information Security Manager (CISM) Training
+Certified Information Security Manager Training (CISM)

-Prepare for the CISM exam with our best-of-breed prep course.
+Prepare for the CISM exam with our best-of-breed Certified Information Security Manager (CISM) Training prep course.

-The CISM certification program was developed by ISACA for experienced information security management professionals who have experience developing and managing information security programs and who understand the programs relationship to the overall business goals.
+The CISM certification program was developed by ISACA for experienced information security management professionals who have experience developing and managing information security programs and who understand the program’s relationship to the overall business goals.
 The CISM exam consists of 200 multiple-choice questions that cover the four CISM domains.
 The American National Standards Institute (ANSI) has accredited the CISM certification program under ISO/IEC 17024:2003, General Requirements for Bodies Operating Certification Systems of Persons.

-Around the world, demand for skilled information security management professionals is on the rise, and the CISM certification is the globally accepted standard of achievement in this area.
+Around the world, the demand for skilled information security management professionals is on the rise, and the CISM certification is the globally accepted standard of achievement in this area.
 The uniquely management-focused CISM certification ensures holders understand business and know how to manage and adapt technology to their enterprise and industry.
 Since its inception in 2002, more than 30,000 professionals worldwide have earned the CISM to affirm their high level of technical competence and qualification for top-caliber leadership and management roles.

 - CISM demonstrates a deep understanding of the relationship between information security programs and broader business goals and objectives.

-- Earning a CISM is considered a great way to pave the path from security technologist to security manager.
+- Earning a CISM is considered a great way to pave the path from security technologist to the security manager.

 - CISM holders are consistently recognized among the most-qualified professionals in the information security and risk management fields.

 - CISM-certified employees provide enterprises with an information security management certification recognized by organizations and clients around the globe.